 The Board has established the RC for developing and recommending for approval by the Board, policy on executive remuneration and for fixing the remuneration packages of individual Directors.
-In formulating these policies, the RC seeks to ensure that the policies are in line with the strategic objective and corporate values of the Company and do not give
+In formulating these policies, the RC seeks to ensure that the policies are in line with the strategic objective and corporate values of the Company, and market practice and do not give rise to conflicts between the objectives of the Company and the interests of individual Directors and senior management.
+No Director is involved in deciding his own remuneration.